Israel says it killed the Hamas mastermind behind October 7. Here’s what we know

 If Mohammed survived this week, he will likely continue his brother’s hardline negotiating tactics as Israel seeks to extract its remaining hostages from the Palestinian enclave.
 But until a clear picture emerges, it will be hard to know the militant group’s next move.

 And even with Sinwar’s death, the wider Middle East conflict rages on – particularly as Israel prepares to retaliate against Iran’s ballistic missile attack earlier this month.
-CNN has previously reported that move was expected before the US election.
+CNN has previously reported that move was expected to come before the US election next month.

 And another front of the conflict is ramping up across the Israel-Lebanon border, with Hezbollah announcing a “new and escalating phase” in its war with Israel on Thursday.